monero-project/monero-site/README.md

 ### 8.2 Build/Test
 Build your website using `jekyll serve` if it's not rebuilding automatically.
 If the build fails and you receive an error, you may have messed up somewhere in the `team.yml` file back in 8.1.
 Go back to that section and check the indentation.
 Yes, it's stupid.
 Yes, it has to be perfect.

 If the build is successful, go to the Team page `/community/team/` and check to see that the contributor is showing up in the correct place.
-Click their GitHub link (if applicable) and make sure it redirects correctly.
+Click their GitHub or GitLab link (if applicable) and make sure it redirects correctly.
 Test the page and let rehrar know if there are any bugs.

 ### 8.3 Submit a Pull Request
 You're all done.
 Submit a PR and wait for it to be reviewed and merged.
 Be sure to make any changes if requested.